UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 Kennedy throws significantly more leather — a 0.5 sig. strike per minute gap.
 Kennedy is far more active with takedowns, averaging 4.2 more per 15 minutes.
 Jason has tighter striking defense, making opponents miss more often.

 The Pick: Jeremy Kennedy over Rony Jason.
-We're leaning Kennedy here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Kennedy at 52% implied while our model sees 71% — a 19-point disagreement that could signal value.
+The model gives Kennedy a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Kennedy at 52% implied while our model sees 63% — a 12-point disagreement that could signal value.

 Paulo Costa